SkafteNicki/dtu_cs_thesis/docs/index.md

-# Doing a master thesis at DTU Compute
+# Doing a thesis at DTU Compute

 First off, congratulations on reaching the point where you are writing your thesis!
 This document is intended to help you through the three phases of doing a thesis at DTU Compute: